 Did you know that the field of statistics has its roots in gambling?
 Or that statistics cannot prove or disprove whether something is true?

 Scientific research rarely leads to absolute certainty.
 There is some degree of uncertainty in all conclusions, and statistics allow us to discuss that uncertainty.
 Statistical methods are used in all areas of science.
 The module explains the difference between (a) proving that something is true and (b) measuring the probability of getting a certain result.
 You will see how common words like "significant," "control," and "random" have a different meaning in the field of statistics than in everyday life.

 Modern science is often based on statements of statistical significance and probability.
 For example: 1) studies have shown that the probability of developing lung cancer is almost 20 times greater in cigarette smokers compared to nonsmokers (ACS, 2004); 2) there is a significant likelihood of a catastrophic meteorite impact on Earth sometime in the next 200,000 years (Bland, 2005); and 3) first-born male children exhibit IQ test scores that are 2.82 points higher than second-born males, a difference that is significant at the 95% confidence level (Kristensen & Bjerkedal, 2007).
 But why do scientists speak in terms that seem obscure?
 If cigarette smoking causes lung cancer, why not simply say so?
 If we should immediately establish a colony on the moon to escape extraterrestrial disaster, why not inform people?
 And if older children are smarter than their younger siblings, why not let them know?

-The reason is that none of these latter statements accurately reflect the data.
+The reason is that none of these latter statements accurately reflects the data.
 Scientific data rarely lead to absolute conclusions.
-Not all smokers die from lung cancer - some smokers decide to quit, thus reducing their risk, some smokers may die prematurely from cardiovascular or diseases other than lung cancer, and some smokers may simply never contract the disease.
+Not all smokers die from lung cancer – some smokers decide to quit, thus reducing their risk, some smokers may die prematurely from cardiovascular or diseases other than lung cancer, and some smokers may simply never contract the disease.
 All data exhibit variability, and it is the role of statistics to quantify this variability and allow scientists to make more accurate statements about their data.